seanstephenbrian/memory-game/README.md

-a react hook checks the current click count against the round's total card count after any change to either variable; if two values are the same, a 'round won' message is relayed up to the parent `App` component, which increments the round number, checks if the game has been won, updates the card quantity for the current round, and so on.
+a react hook checks the current click count against the round's total card count after any change to either variable; if two values are the same, a 'round won' message is relayed up to the parent `App` component, which increments the round number, checks if the game has been won, updates the card quantity for the next round, and so on.

-similar communication between the `Card`, `Round`, and `App` components occurs when the user makes a bad click, triggering the 'game lost' message.
+similar communication occurs between the `Card`, `Round`, and `App` components when the user makes a bad click, triggering the 'game lost' message.

+all drawings are original!